NHS patients' rights

 To register with a GP, you'll need to fill in an application form.
-This is available from the GP practice, or you can complete it online, print it off and take it to the GP.
-You can find the form to register with a GP and guidance about how to register on the NHS inform website.
+This is available from the GP practice, or you can complete it online and email it to the practice.

 You don’t need to hold a medical card to register with a GP or receive services from the NHS in Scotland.

-You can only register permanently with a GP practice if you're going to be staying in the area for at least three months.
-If you're staying somewhere in the UK for less than three months, you can ask to be registered on a temporary basis.
+You can only register permanently with a GP practice if you're going to be staying in the area for at least 3 months.
+If you're staying somewhere in the UK for less than 3 months, you can ask to be registered on a temporary basis.
 You can also register temporarily if you move around the country and have no permanent address.